mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 17:16

 Psychologically speaking, there are several component factors in living.
 One is circumstances.
-The second is sensory world, sensory system.
-And also movement system, movement world – the movement system of your living.
+The second is the sensory world, sensory system.
+And also the movement world – the movement system of your living.
 And also, the gut system: your guts.
-We have lots of guts.
-The world of the guts; and also, the brain-nerve system.
+We have lots of guts; the world of the guts.
+And also, the brain-nerve system.

-So, circumstances, and also, sensory world, sensory system.
-Sensory system is to accept or to give some information; to get some information or to give some information to somebody, and to learn information from the outside.
-Through the sensory system, which is called eyes, nose, ears – so, the sense of seeing, sense of hearing, sense of tangibility, et cetera – that is the sensory world, sensory system.
+The sensory system is to get some information or to give some information to somebody, and to learn information from the outside.
+Through the sensory system, which is called eyes, nose, ears – so, the sense of seeing, sense of hearing, sense of tangibility, et cetera – that is the sensory world.

-And also, the movement system.
 The movement system is through the body and the mind; by getting lots of information inside, immediately you can do [something].
 Your whole body and mind creates a certain energy, to compel you to act.
 That is the movement system; you have this.
 That is the complete unity of the sensory system, and also the nerve system and brain system, lots of things; then immediately you can create a certain movement.

 And also, the gut system.
 You have lots of guts.